1200wd/web-coineva/content/create-safe-offline-wallet-without-printer.rst

 .. code-block:: bash

-   cli-wallet mywallet-pub -u -c xpub6CZhfzY66MTQFXuwMoKNUJWeBY152kPEFASoESfvgLj2SzeF7DZZN64UKv9foLNQ5STxyMEfWWXon6J7oVBFyw7nmDqpahWbWGF3HQkj9fp
+   clw mywallet-pub -u -c xpub6CZhfzY66MTQFXuwMoKNUJWeBY152kPEFASoESfvgLj2SzeF7DZZN64UKv9foLNQ5STxyMEfWWXon6J7oVBFyw7nmDqpahWbWGF3HQkj9fp

 A new wallet has been created and all key addresses should be the same.